wilkenstein/redis-mock-js/README.md

 Issues or Pull Requests.
 For PRs, `npm test`, `npm run test-phantomjs`, and `npm run build-min && npm run test-min` must all succeed and test the new code before the PR will be considered.

+If you'd like to become even more active in the project, drop @wilkenstein a line!

 ## Testing